Everything we learned at D23 Expo′s Pixar and Walt Disney Animation panel

 It's part of the reason that "Lightyear" had a lackluster opening in theaters this summer.
 Of course, the film was also hurt by a confusing premise that deviated from what made the Toy Story franchise so special.

-Disney is expected to reveal new titles from Pixar and its Walt Disney Animation Studio as well as films associated with its live-action remakes during Friday's panel.
+Disney revealed ew titles from Pixar and its Walt Disney Animation Studio as well as films associated with its live-action remakes during Friday's panel.
 It will also share which films will head to theaters and which will arrive by way of Disney+.

 Pixar